How to search, plan and book train travel in Italy

 Note that different train classes and types of tickets available may vary depending on the specific route and train operator.
 Check your options and the price difference when booking.

 Regional trains: These trains offer a standard class of service and have a more simplified fare structure.
 You may not have a lot of choices when booking.
-However, the cheapest option has worked well in all my years traveling regional trains in Italy.
+However, the cheapest option has worked well in all our years traveling regional trains in Italy.

 Intercity trains: Here, you will find standard and premium options.
 If the price difference is acceptable, go for a higher class offering more room and extra luggage rack space.